WebEferen/buildable/README.md

 ## Installation

 Buildable is made to work with each of installation type such as local, global and npx.
+It is using [pnpm](https://pnpm.io) to install and manage dependencies.
+Use `.npmrc` file to configure this package manager.

 Local scope